continuous-dems/workshop-coastal-coupling-2026/modules/01-getting-started/index.md

 This page is here as a quick reference during the workshop.
 :::

-You do not need to create or modify the Newport DEM yet.
+You do not need to create the Newport DEM yet.
 We will start the build together in **Module 2**.

 :::{important}
 ## Success check